openid/openid4vp_ble/main.md

 Note that when the QR Code is used to establish connection, entire public key (ED25519 key) is encoded in the QR code.

+## Estabilishing Connection using QR Code

+This section describes how Verifier and the Wallet can establish connection by Verifier displaying a QR Code scanned using the Wallet.

+(1) Verifier opens it's native application
+(2) Verifiers displays a QR Code
+(3) Wallet scans the QR Code.
+(4) Wallet connects to the Verifier.
+(5) Wallet negotiates Security and sends details.

 # Connection Flow

-Wallet MUST support the Central role and is responsible to connect to the verifier.
+Wallet MUST support the Central role and is responsible to connect to the Verifier.
 The Verifier MUST support the Peripheral Role and should advertise its details.
-As the advertisement completes the Wallet now has the peripheral details and X25519 keys of the verifier.
+After the connection is established, the Wallet has the peripheral details and X25519 keys of the verifier.
 The sequence of flow is as described.

-Step 1: Wallet generates a X25519 keys of its own and combines to create a DHE secret key very similar to the sodium NACL (May be we can choose signal protocol?).
+Step 1: Wallet generates a X25519 keys of its own and combines to create a DHE secret key very similar to the sodium NACL (May be we can choose Signal protocol?).
 Step 2: Identify request is made and wallet submits its key to the verifier (plain text).
-Step 3: Wallet reads the request from the Verifier .
-(Encrypted with the secret key) Step 4: Wallet shows the requrest to the user to get his consent/permission.
+Step 3: Wallet reads the Presentation request from the Verifier .
+(Encrypted with the secret key) Step 4: Wallet shows the Presentation requrest to the user to get his consent/permission.
 Step 5: Upon consent Wallet does the necessary authentication if requested and then Submits the VC Step 6: The verifier accepts the VC if they could decrypt and validate the signature.
 Step 7: Both the wallet and client records in their respective audit logs.

 ## UUID for Service Definition {#service-definition}

-The Verifier service MUST contain the following characteristics, since the Verifier acts as the server.
+The Verifier acts as the server and the Verifier service MUST contain the following characteristics:

-TODO: Can we plan to register our service with Bluetooth SIG?
-This will allow us to have

-Verifier Service - UUID 00000001-5026-444A-9E0E-D6F2450F3A77
+Verifier Service UUID MUST be `00000001-5026-444A-9E0E-D6F2450F3A77`.

 |Characteristic name | UUID                                 | Mandatory properties  | Description         |
 |--------------------|--------------------------------------|-----------------------|---------------------|